barumau/pandunia/english/bax_kanun.md

 The typical word orders in everyday Pandunia are SVO, SOV and OSV.
 The latter occurs frequently in dependant clauses, for example in **me si yan, jo ni suku.** (I saw the person _whom you like_.)
 The other word orders can be heard in poetry and in other forms of literary language.

-### 12.2.
-Relations between the endings

-A root is an idea that has many faces: a thing, a state, an action and a transition.

-- E-word names a thing whose defining characteristic (in the given context) is the root.
-- I-word describes another word by the root.
-The thing named by the other word is in the state of the root.
-- A-word is an action that produces a thing that is characterized by the root.
-In other words, A-word produces the E-word.
-- U-word is a transition that leads to the state of the root.

-It makes always sense to apply the following formulas for a root that is an action.

-1. Description: -i -e
-    - **kitabi kitabe.** - Written writing.
-    - **dansi danse.** - Danced dance.
-    - **soni sone.** - Sleepy sleep.
-    - **rangi range.** - Colored color.
-2. Production: -a -e
-    - **kitaba kitabe.** - To write a writing.
-    - **dansa danse.** - To dance a dance.
-    - **sona sone.** - To sleep a sleep.
-    - **ranga range.** - To color a color.
-3. Transition: -e -u
-    - **kitabe kitabu.** - Writing gets written.
-    - **danse dansu.** - Dance gets danced.
-    - **sone sonu.** - Sleep gets slept.
-    - **range rangu** - Color gets colored.

-They are not very interesting things to be said, but they are true.
-Normally production and transition formulas are applied to other roots that belong to the same category as the original word.
-For example, we write different kinds of writings, including letters, books and novels, and we dance different kinds of dances, including tango, samba and polka.

-The same formulas can be applied to roots that describe a state.

-1. Description: -i -e
-    - **nowi nowe.** - New news.
-    - **longi longe** - Long length.
-2. Production: -a -e
-    - **nowa nowe.** - To renew the new.
-    - **longa longe.** - To lengthen the length.
-3. Transition: -e -u
-    - **nowe nowu.** - The new get renewed.
-    - **longe longu.** - The length gets lengthened.

-Description formula still gives meaningful (though obvious) phrases.
-Production and transition formulas work better for gradual descriptions (like "length") than for binary descriptions (like "new").
-When something is already new, it can't be made new.
-But when something is already long, it can be made even longer.